bgoonz/gists-revamp/by-extension/markdown/js-under-the-hood.md

 <em>JavaScript’s never had a standard way to import and export functionality from a source file to another.
 Well, it has…</em>medium.com</a><a href="https://medium.com/dailyjs/es6-modules-node-js-and-the-michael-jackson-solution-828dc244b8b" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://medium.freecodecamp.org/javascript-modules-a-beginner-s-guide-783f7d7a5fcc" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://medium.freecodecamp.org/javascript-modules-a-beginner-s-guide-783f7d7a5fcc"><strong>JavaScript Modules: A Beginner’s Guide</strong><br />
-<em>If you’re a newcomer to JavaScript, jargon like “module bundlers vs. module loaders,” “Webpack vs. Browserify” and “AMD…</em>medium.freecodecamp.org</a><a href="https://medium.freecodecamp.org/javascript-modules-a-beginner-s-guide-783f7d7a5fcc" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>
+<em>If you’re a newcomer to JavaScript, jargon like “module bundlers vs. module loaders, " “Webpack vs. Browserify " and “AMD…</em>medium.freecodecamp.org</a><a href="https://medium.freecodecamp.org/javascript-modules-a-beginner-s-guide-783f7d7a5fcc" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>

 <a href="https://developers.google.com/web/fundamentals/primers/modules" class="markup--anchor markup--mixtapeEmbed-anchor" title="https://developers.google.com/web/fundamentals/primers/modules"><strong>JavaScript modules</strong><br />
 <em>This article explains how to use JavaScript modules, how to deploy them responsibly, and how the Chrome team is working…</em>developers.google.com</a><a href="https://developers.google.com/web/fundamentals/primers/modules" class="js-mixtapeImage mixtapeImage u-ignoreBlock"></a>